You are what you eat so therefore, the healthier you eat, the healthier you will be.

 Vitamin C & Rebamipide:

 In a recent study, researchers took people with age-related hearing loss and tested their hearing at various frequencies.
 They then gave patients 600 mg a day of vitamin C and 300 mg of the ulcer drug rebamipide.
-Result: in just 8 weeks, every single patient was able to hear better in the frequencies between 125 and 800 Hz.
+Result: in just 8 weeks, every single patient was able to hear better in frequencies between 125 and 800 Hz.
 These frequencies are well within the range of human voice.
-The drug rebamipide is chemicaly similar to antioxidant compounds called quinolones.
+The drug rebamipide is chemically similar to antioxidant compounds called quinolones.
 In fact, the reason it works against ulcers is that it protects the stomach from free radicals that are produced b the H pylori infection, which causes ulcers.

 Vitamins, A, C & E and Magnesium:

-In a new study in animals, University of Michigan researchers report that a combination of high doses of vitamins A, C, and E and magnesium, taken one hour before noise exposure and continued as a once-daily treatment for five days, was very effective at preventing permanent noise-induced hearing loss.
+In a new study in animals, the University of Michigan researchers report that a combination of high doses of vitamins A, C, and E and magnesium, taken one hour before noise exposure and continued as a once-daily treatment for five days, was very effective at preventing permanent noise-induced hearing loss.
 The animals had prolonged exposure to sounds as loud as a jet engine at take-off at close range.

 Convinced by emerging evidence that nutrients can effectively block one major factor in hearing loss after noise trauma - inner ear damage caused by excessive free radical activity - Miller has launched a U-M startup company OtoMedicine that is developing the vitamin-and-magnesium formulation.